 Conference Overview & History

-Every spring since 1998, the Bay to Ocean Writers Conference has brought together writers, editors, agents, and publishers from Maryland, Virginia, Delaware, and Washington, D.C.
+Every winter since 1998, the Bay to Ocean Writers Conference has brought together writers, editors, agents, and publishers from Maryland, Virginia, Delaware, and Washington, D.C.

 BTO is a nonprofit, volunteer-run conference sponsored by the Eastern Shore Writers Association.
 Our mission is to inform, encourage, and inspire writers and help them unravel the mysteries of the ever-changing publishing business.

-The first BTO conference was started 20 years ago by Friends of the Talbot County Free Library.
+The first BTO conference was held 20 years ago by Friends of the Talbot County Free Library.
 It was and continues to be dedicated to the legacy of Gilbert Byron (1903-1991), who did more to capture the unique ambience of the Eastern Shore than any other writer in his time.
 To learn more about Gilbert Byron's novels, poetry, and essays and the museum celebrating his life, visit the Web site of the Pickering Creek Audubon Center.

 About Us: Mission & History